Phhofm/ParagonSR2/traiNNer/archs/README.md

 ### Universal Compatibility
 -   **PixelShuffle**: Replaced progressive upsampling stages with a single, highly-optimized PixelShuffle head for 2x/3x/4x/8x.
 This ensures 100% uniformity in output artifacts and simplifies TensorRT engine creation.
 -   **Legacy Mapping**: The release architecture includes a mapping layer to ensure compatibility with models trained on older versions (v7/v8), ensuring your progress isn't lost.
+### Version 11: The Quality Update
+The latest evolution introduces the **Pro tier**, specifically designed for users who want the absolute maximum PSNR/SSIM.
+By unifying local and global attention mechanisms with a deep, stabilized body, version 11 sets a new benchmark for ParagonSR2's restorative capabilities.